biospi/seaMass/README.md

 Unfortunately the input file does not contain information for linking fractions to runs, so BayesProt allows you to update the imported data with this information.
 If your study does not employ fractionation, you can skip this section.

 ```
-# get skeleton injection-run table from imported data
+# Get skeleton injection-run table from imported data.
 data.runs <- runs(data)

-# indicate which injection refers to which run
+# Indicate which injection refers to which run; use 'NA' to indicate injections to ignore.
-data.runs$Run <- factor(c(rep_len(1, 10), rep_len(2, 10)))
+data.runs$Run[1:26] <- NA
+data.runs$Run[27:52] <- "1"
+data.runs$Run[53:78] <- "2"

-# update the imported data with this information
+# Update the imported data with the run information and remove any ignored injections.
 runs(data) <- data.runs
 ```

-Next, you can give the assays the names you prefer, and assign samples to assays (in case you have technical replicates, for example).
+Next, you can give the assays the names you prefer, and assign samples to assays (in case you have pure technical replicates, for example).

 ```
-# get skeleton design matrix
+# Get skeleton design matrix
 data.design <- new_design(data)

-# you can give the assays different names
+# You can rename assays, or remove them from the analysis with 'NA'.
 data.design$Assay <- factor(c(
-  "1.1", "1.2", "1.3", "1.4", "1.5", "1.6", "1.7", "1.8",
+  NA, NA, NA, NA, "1.1", "1.2", "1.3", "1.4",
-  "2.1", "2.2", "2.3", "2.4", "2.5", "2.6", "2.7", "2.8"
+  NA, NA, NA, NA, "2.1", "2.2", "2.3", "2.4"
 ))

-# you can assign samples to assays (here we have 6 'A' samples, 6 'B' samples and 4 'O' samples - others)
+# Assign samples to assays (a 1-to-1 mapping if all your samples are separately digested;
+#  pure technical replicates should share the same sample name).
 data.design$Sample <- factor(c(
-  "A1", "A2", "B1", "B2", "A3", "A4", "B3", "B4",
+  NA, NA, NA, NA, "A1", "A2", "B1", "B2",
-  "O1", "O2", "O3", "O4", "A5", "A6", "B5", "B6"
+  NA, NA, NA, NA, "A3", "A4", "B3", "B4"
 ))
 ```

-Optionally, you can do differential expression analysis (or any mixed-effects model supported by the 'metafor' package).
-You can do it post-hoc using the 'fit' object returned by 'bayesprot', or you can supply one or more functions to run during the 'bayesprot' call.
-There is a pre-canned function for doing a Student's t-test (as this test uses the uncertainty in the quants, it has much better performance than doing the t-tests yourself!), which needs you to specify a 'Condition' column in your experiment design:
+Optionally, you can do differential expression analysis (or any mixed-effects model supported by the 'metafor' or'MCMCglmm' packages).
+You can run a 'dea' function post-hoc using the 'fit' object returned by 'bayesprot', or you can supply one or more 'dea' functions to run during the 'bayesprot' call.
+If your experiment contains two or more treatment groups, we suggest you use a 'pairwise' function, which will perform the model seperately for each pair of conditions specified by a 'Condition' column in your experiment design:

 ```
+# specify a list of one of more differential expression analysis functions.
+Here we specify
-# specify the pre-canned t-test function
+#  both standard and Bayesian pair-wise t-tests (Note: the 'pairwise' function is advantageous
+#  even if you have only two conditions as it reports per-protein sample size for each condition).
-de.func <- protein_de_ttest
+dea.func <- list(
+  t.test = dea_metafor_pairwise,
+  bayesian.t.test = dea_MCMCglmm_pairwise
+)

+# The default parameters for the 'dea_...' functions expect a column 'Condition' to be specified
-# specify the conditions for differential expression analysis (use NA to ignore irrelevant assays)
+#  in 'data.design'.
+You can use 'NA' to ignore irrelevant samples.
 data.design$Condition <- factor(c(
-  "A", "A", "B", "B", "A", "A", "B", "B",
+  NA, NA, NA, NA, "A", "A", "B", "B",
-  NA,  NA,  NA,  NA, "A", "A", "B", "B")
+  NA, NA, NA, NA, "A", "A", "B", "B"
-)
+))
 ```

 If you have multiple channels per run (e.g. iTraq, TMT, SILAC) you need to specify the reference assay(s) for each run so that quants can be linked between runs.
 BayesProt does not need specific reference samples (e.g. pooled samples) to have been run as long as you have a blocked design with the same proportion of samples in each treatment group in each run.
 For example, below we have designated 4 A and 4 B samples as reference channels for Run 1, and 2 A and 2 B samples as reference channels for Run 2.

 ```
+# iTraq/TMT/SILAC only: Since we have more than one iTraq run we need to normalise across them.
+#  Here we can specify specific reference assays e.g. pooled reference samples, of if the study
+#  design has been blocked appropriately, we can just use all relevant assays:
 data.design$ref <- factor(c(
-  T, T, T, T, T, T, T, T,
+  F, F, F, F, T, T, T, T,
   F, F, F, F, T, T, T, T)
 )
 ```